-Initial installation costs
+Initial installation costs of aluminium windows vs uPVC windows

-A longer lifespan may constitute better overall value
+A longer lifespan may constitute better overall value for the cost of windows

 Whilst uPVC windows are resistant to rot and tend to have a long lifespan, the quality of the framing tends to degrade as the years go by.
 However, aluminium framing is more robust and is expected to retain its quality for longer.
-Therefore, despite their higher initial installation costs, aluminium windows are likely to turn out to be a more cost-effective investment in the long run.
+Therefore, despite their higher initial installation costs, aluminium windows prices are likely to turn out to be a more cost-effective investment in the long run.

-Thermal performance and its relation to cost
+Thermal performance and its relation to upvc windows vs aluminium windows prices

 Achieving a better thermal performance and a higher potential to save on energy costs will depend on the specific choice of window, not the material.
 For example, Residence 9 windows are constructed from uPVC and utilise a 9 chamber design.
 This allows them to offer some of the highest levels of thermal insulation on any window on the market.